 Cabernet Sauvignon is a rich, fuller-bodied red wine noted for its complex structure and versatility.
 It is a late ripening variety that does particularly well in Bordeaux and elsewhere in warm and more temperate climates such as Margaret River in Australia.
 Cabernet Sauvignon wines are dry with rich red and black fruit flavours plus firm tannins, generally with a herbal edge.

 Is Cabernet Sauvignon best as a single varietal or a blend?

-Cabernet Sauvignon is a versatile grape variety, equally respected on its own or when blended, and it is the backbone for some of the world’s most famous wine blends from Bordeaux, Tuscany, the Napa Valley, Coonawarra and Margaret River.
+Cabernet Sauvignon is a versatile grape variety, equally respected on its own or when blended, and it is the backbone for some of the world’s most famous wine blends from Bordeaux, Tuscany, Napa Valley, Coonawarra and Margaret River.

-Known as the Great Australian red when blended with Shiraz, Cabernet Sauvignon provides the elegance, structure and firm tannins while Shiraz adds plush, fleshy fruits.
+Known as the Great Australian red when blended with Shiraz, Cabernet Sauvignon provides elegance, structure and firm tannins while Shiraz adds plush, fleshy fruits.

 Cabernet Sauvignon is blended with Merlot, Cabernet Franc, Petit Verdot and Malbec in Bordeaux to make some of the world’s most highly sort after and expensive wines from famous locations such as Pauillac and St-Estephe.

 What are the most famous Cabernet Sauvignon regions?

 Like all grapes, Cabernet Sauvignon takes on the geographical surroundings of where it is grown, offering differences in flavours and complexity between regions.